 For some time, the English harpsichordist and director of Academy of Ancient Music, Richard Egarr, has nicknamed the version he uses “Stinky Tone”, and specified it for most of the program of his eleven-concert October 2012 tour with Australian Chamber Orchestra playing Corelli, Castello, Biber, Avison and Handel.
 Great for music of the seventeenth-century, its blatant and spicy flavor can also be appreciated in later music.
 Dissonance comes early in the tonal wanderings, so orchestral players must keep on their toes.
 For example, the wonderful e minor tonic makes an ideal resolution from its harsh B Major dominant chord.

 The natural keys are the same as your usual Quarter-comma Meantone, so three pure Major thirds are retained.
-The D♯/E♭ is split and symmetrical to provide a suitably-compromized Major third above both G and B—the same position as our Split-wolf Meantone.
+The D♯/E♭ is split and symmetrical to provide a suitably-compromized Major third above both E♭ and B—the same position as our Split-wolf Meantone.
 The three fifths on the flat side of F are a quarter-comma wide, and the fifths made between other true sharp keys are either slightly narrow or pure.

 Try this temperament by modifying your usual Quarter-comma Meantone as follows:

 1. Begin by determining your D♯/E♭ compromize.
 You must sharpen your d♯ which was initially found a pure third up from B, until in your opinion both the Major thirds from B–d♯ and d♯ (really e♭)–g are usable, although both rapidly beating.